vasanthsathya/omnia/docs/source/Upgrade/index.rst

 .. note::

     * Before initiating upgrade, ensure that the OIM has a stable internet connection to avoid intermittent issues caused by poor network connectivity.
-    * After upgrading the Omnia OIM running on a `supported OS <../Overview/SupportMatrix/OperatingSystems/index.html>`_ (except RHEL/Rocky Linux 8.6 and 8.8), the ``input/software_config.json`` file remains in its default state.
+    * After upgrading the Omnia OIM running on a `supported OS <../Overview/SupportMatrix/OperatingSystems/index.html>`_, the ``input/software_config.json`` file remains in its default state.
 This enables users to install the default software versions on a new cluster.
     * After upgrading your OIM from Omnia 1.6.1 to version 1.7, ensure that the cryptography version on the login nodes is also updated to 44.0.0.
 This is necessary to address a security vulnerability reported with the lower versions of the cryptography software.
 To update the cryptography software version, run the following command: ::

         pip install cryptography==44.0.0